shawn-nyk/tp/docs/UserGuide.md

 2. Next, note down the internships offered by that company that interest you with the [`add int` command](#adding-an-internship-add-int)
 3. And once you've applied for an internship, record it down to keep track of it with the [`add app` command](#adding-an-application-add-app)

-You can also keep track of your achievements, experience and skills in your own [user profile](#profile) to help you in figuring out which internship is the best fit for you.
+You can also keep track of your achievements, experience and skills in your own [profile](#profile) to help you in figuring out which internship is the best fit for you through the skills matching feature and also to aid you in creating a tailored resume for each application.

 Simple?
 Well that's the InternHunter flow.